 But the establishment had other reasons to ignore Sen. Cruz’s candidacy.
 He had no friends in the U.S. Senate thanks to what’s often perceived as anti-social behavior.

 He once labeled Sen. Majority Leader Mitch McConnell “a liar.”
-Sen. McConnell, who is mentioned in The New York Times article for trying stop Mr. Trump’s candidacy, has been and continuous to this day to be ineffective in the eyes of many voters but he’s not necessarily a liar.
+Sen. McConnell, who is mentioned in The New York Times article for trying stop Mr. Trump’s candidacy, has been relatively successful in getting Trump-nominated judges approved but he’s not necessarily a liar.

 So early on, I predicted the Republican race was over – it was time for establishment Republicans to wake up and smell the coffee – and accept that Donald Trump held the only ticket to GOP success (see Despite Cruz’s Despicable Tactics – Why Trump Will Win).

 Naturally, the Democrats have their share of elitists, too.